IslamAlsawaftah/reading-notes/classes.md

-### class is a reference type,bluebrint variable contains the value null until create an instance of the class using new operator.
+### class

-declare object : MyClass mc = new MyClass();
+is a reference type,blueprint variable contains the value null until create an instance of the class using new operator. declare object : MyClass mc = new MyClass();
 ````
 Customer object3 = new Customer();